TarunSaranga/Tradebook/README.md

 # Introduction
 In this project a Deep Reinforcement Learning Algorithm is developed to increase the profits from a given stock.
-A supervised learning algorithm has also been implemented using regression to predict the future stock prices and maximize the profits using the predictions.
-The results from both the methods are contrasted based on different metrics.
+A supervised learning algorithm has also been implemented using classification to predict the future stock prices and maximize profits using the predictions.
+The results from both methods are contrasted based on different metrics.

 # Motivation
 ![rich](annotations/memes/rich.jpg)